paulowe/gcp/vpc-objects.md

 **Note :** You can convert an Auto Mode network -> Custom network, but not the other way around

 **Routes**

 Routes tell VM instances and the VPC network how to send traffic from ann instance to a destination, either inside the network or outside Google Cloud.

 Default routes:
 - Route ttraffic among subnets
 - Send traffic from eligible instances to the internet

+**Firewall Rules**
+Firewall rules allow you to control which packets are allowed to travel to which destinations

+Default (implied) Firewall rules
+-  Bock all incoming connections and
+-  Alow all outgoing connections.

 ### Communication in VPC Networks